ctcb57/ei-happy-hour/README.md

 # Quick Start Guide By Charlie Clark
 1.)
 Clone this repository to your local directory with command: git clone "enter url"

 2.)
-Ensure you have Node install on your local machine
+Ensure you have Node and npm installed on your local machine

 3.)
 While in the project directory, run command: npm install